Chernihiv: FC Chernihiv

 FC Chernihiv is another club in the city of Chernihiv, founded in 2003, which they play in Chernihiv Arena, they won the Chernihiv Oblast Football Championship.
 The club in 2020, got a certificate for vistup to participate for the Ukrainian Second League for the season 2020–21.
 For the first time in the entire history, the place will be represented in professional football by two teams, one of which is FC Desna Chernihiv.
 In 2022 the club was admitted into the Ukrainian First League for the season 2022–23, keeping high the name of the city in the sport sphere.

 WFC Lehenda-ShVSM Chernihiv

 WFC Lehenda-ShVSM Chernihiv is Ukrainian professional women's football club from Chernihiv.
 The team won 6 times the Top Division, four times the Women's Cup and been in both competition second only behind Zhytlobud-1 Kharkiv.
 The club won also the Italy Women's Cup in 2007.
 In the 2001–02, 2003–04, 2006–07 seasons they played in the UEFA Women's Cup.

 Sport complex

-Stadion Yuri Gagarin
+Chernihiv Stadium

 The Club of FC Desna Chernihiv played at the Olympic sports training center "Chernihiv" (formerly Stadion Yuriya Gagarina).
-The Stadion Yuri Gagarin in Chernihiv and it was built in 1936 for 3,000 spectators in eastern portion of a city park (garden) that exists since 1804 and where previously was located residence of the Chernihiv Archbishops.
+The Chernihiv Stadium was built in 1936 for 3,000 spectators in eastern portion of a city park (garden) that exists since 1804 and where previously was located residence of the Chernihiv Archbishops.